Redefining the Ride – Xpress 2.0

 The purpose of Redefining the Ride – Xpress 2.0 was to align Xpress bus service with current demand and promote overall efficiency.
 Proposed service plans were developed in the summer of 2024 and refined in the spring of 2025, and a final service plan was adopted April 3, 2025.
 As part of the final 30-day public comment period, a virtual public meeting was held on January 15, 2025, an in-person public hearing was held on February 11, 2025, and public comments were accepted January 13 through February 12, 2025.
 ATL reviewed input and comments and completed final service plan changes, which are incorporated in the final service plan that will take effect June 16, 2025.

-To register for the virtual public meeting on May 21 at 6PM, please use the link below:
+To view the virtual public meeting, please click the link below:

 About the Xpress Service Changes